The Nurse Faculty Loan Program (NFLP) is a loan cancellation program with a service obligation for recipients of the loan.

 NFLP borrowers are limited to a 12-month time frame to establish employment as full-time nurse faculty at a school of nursing following graduation from the program.
 If employment verification is not submitted within the 12-month period, the borrower will NOT be eligible for the loan cancellation provision.

-To apply for the HRSA Nurse Faculty Loan Program, please contact the Scholarship Officer, Jennifer Vega, at firstname.lastname@example.org.
+To apply for the HRSA Nurse Faculty Loan Program, please contact the Scholarship Officer, Julie Rubio, at firstname.lastname@example.org.